cordiverse/cordis/README.md

 #### ctx.extend(meta)

-- meta: `Partial<Context.Meta>`
+- meta: `Partial<Context.Meta>` additional properties
 - returns: `Context`

 Create a new context with the current context as the prototype.
-Properties in `meta` will be assigned to the new context.
+Properties specified in `meta` will be assigned to the new context.

 #### ctx.isolate(keys)

-- keys: `string[]`
+- keys: `string[]` service names
 - returns: `Context`

 Create a new context with the current context as the prototype.
-Services specified in `keys` will be isolated in the new context, while services not included in `keys` are still shared.
+Services included in `keys` will be isolated in the new context, while services not included in `keys` are still shared with the parent context.

 ```ts
 const root = new App()